Everything I've learned about homeowner's insurance, natural disasters, and recovery aid in 2025

 - Normal home insurance polices don't cover flood or earthquake damages, those are separate policies that cost much more and are riskier for both insurers and homeowners.

-- Wind and fire damage is covered by insurance, and any water damage that takes place after wind rips off your roof is covered, but generally speaking water flowing from outside of your house into your house is considered flood-related and not covered by insurance.
+- Wind and fire damage is covered by insurance, and any water damage that takes place after wind rips off your roof would be covered, but generally speaking, water flowing from outside of your house into your house is considered flood-related and not covered by insurance.
 That last point was news to me.

 - Flood insurance is rare, less than 5% of Americans have it

-- Flood insurance is tough to get, you mostly buy a policy from the National Flood Insurance Program (NFIP) which is backed by the federal government since most private insurers don't want to touch these policies with a ten foot pole when a home is within a flood plain.
+- Flood insurance is tough to get, you mostly buy a policy from the National Flood Insurance Program (NFIP) which is backed by the federal government since most private insurers don't want to touch these policies with a ten foot pole if your house is located in a flood plain.

-- Again, if a pipe bursts inside your house and causes water damage, that is covered by most home insurance policies, but water that comes from the outside and goes into your home isn't covered.
+- Again, if a pipe bursts inside your house and causes water damage, that is covered by most home insurance policies, but water that comes from the outside and causes similar damages inside your home isn't covered.

 - In a 2019 report, CBO estimated that 77 percent of expected annual losses from hurricanes would be covered by insurance, but only 16 percent of the flood losses would be covered by flood insurance.
-So that 84% of annual hurricane flood damage not covered at all by insurance, which is kind of shocking.
+So 84% of annual hurricane flood damage isn't covered by insurance, which is kind of shocking.

 - Flood insurance being so risky makes sense when you look at the math of it.
 The highest risk of flood is in areas where people live along a river or near a coastline.
 Those might be classified as being in a 100-year-flood-zone, which means there's a 1-in-100 risk every year of your home sustaining flood damage.
-When you think about a 30 year home loan, that gets your odds down to nearly a 1 in 3 chance of flood damage happening during the entire course of your mortgage, which for the insurance industry isn't great odds since insurance works when most people don't need it and use it only for emergencies.
+When you think about a 30 year home loan, that gets your odds down to nearly 1-in-3 that flood damage might happen during the course of your mortgage, which for the insurance industry isn't great odds since insurance works when people don't need it and use it only for emergencies.

-- The one time I looked into earthquake insurance, it was bonkers.
-First off, signing up would double my annual costs of my home policy.
-Then, it had a super high deductible, like on the order of tens of thousands of dollars and there was a cap on payments that was less than the value of the home, so essentially while I doubled my insurance costs, I had to experience an earthquake that destroyed 25%-75% of my home in order to see good coverage.
-But since I don't live in Alaska or California where earthquakes are a constant, it seemed like an option not worth the cost for such narrow coverage.
+- I looked into earthquake insurance for my own home and it was bonkers.
+First off, it would double my policy costs.
+Then, it came with a high deductible in the tens of thousands of dollars and there was also a cap on payments that was less than the value of the home.
+So for essentially doubling my insurance costs, I had to experience an earthquake that destroyed at least 25% but not more than 75% of my home in order to come out ahead.
+Since I don't live in Alaska or California where earthquakes are a more regular threat, it didn't seem like it was worth the cost for the narrow coverage limits.

 Climate change realities

 - Costs of disaster cleanup—even when you factor for inflation—are rising rapidly since the 1990s.
-I honestly don't know how the insurance industry will survive over the next few decades without major changes to how it works.
-Giant unpredictable disasters keep happening in new places and more often while most insurance companies based their policies on disaster math they conducted decades ago.
+I honestly don't know how the insurance industry will survive the next few decades without major changes to how it works.
+Giant unpredictable disasters keep happening in new places and more often while most insurance companies base their policies on disaster math they estimated long ago.
 Unless they change their risk profiles and calculations, they'll probably just keep trying to kick people off policies in high risk areas.

 I enjoyed spending the last year learning the ins and outs of disaster prevention and cleanup.
 So far this year I've done the following to better prepare my own home:

 - I reached out to the construction company that built my house and asked how much a total rebuild of my home would cost if redone today.
-I found out I needed nearly 50% more insurance coverage than I had, but in the end, getting more coverage was only about $150 more per year, which seemed reasonable to avoid the risk of coming up hundreds of thousands of dollars short after a disaster.
+I found out I needed nearly 50% more insurance coverage than I had, but in the end, getting more coverage was only about $150 more per year after canceling some features I didn't need and wasn't using.
+This seemed like a reasonable amount of spending to avoid the risk of being hundreds of thousands of dollars short if a disaster ever struck.

 - I've done a contents inventory of my whole house in just a couple hours using Bevel, a free tool that takes your uploaded house photos and gives you realistic cost estimates of everything it recognizes in photos.
 You can use these estimates to judge if you have enough insurance to cover your home's current contents as well as use it for insurance claims in the future.
-It also allows for excel spreadsheet export of your home inventory whenever you want.
+You can also download an excel spreadsheet export of your inventory any time you want.

-- I learned a ton about fire resilience and I'm happy I got leaf covers put over my gutters to keep them clear from dry leaves.
-We were lucky that our house was already landscaped with gravel and rocks closest to our home and we have no plantings within 5 feet of our house, even though our yard looks lush when you look out of any window.
+- I learned a ton about fire resilience and I'm happy I got covers put over my gutters to keep them clear from dry leaves.
+We were lucky that our house was already landscaped mostly with gravel and rocks against our home and we have no plantings within a few feet of our house, even though our yard looks lush when you look out of any window.

 Subscribe to get new posts in your inbox